Bursary Fund Information

 The school works very closely with other agencies on behalf of vulnerable students to ensure that the bursary meets the needs of the student, and for those students who are assessed for eligibility of either award, this information remains confidential and known only to those who are involved in the administration of the bursary awards.

-If you have any questions please do not hesitate to contact Mrs Jayne McMillan, Head of School Business and Resources on 01298 212156.
+If you have any queries, please contact Mrs McMillan, Head of School Business and Resources on 01298 212156.